 Taxes & geography data are managed by the IATA.The International Air Transport Association (IATA) was formed in 1945 in Havana, Cuba and is now located in Montreal, Canada.
 It supports many areas of aviation activity and helps formulate industry policy on critical aviation issues.
 The trade association represents some 280 airlines.
 GDS use Ticket Tax Box Service (TTBS) to retrieve taxes, fees, and charges.
 They are also implicated in the message construction standards on the SITA’s high-level network (HLN).

 This is a good overview of the first layer above the airlines.
 But what about the seat availability, or commonly referred in the airline industry as inventory?

 Global Distribution Systems (GDS)

 This leads to the second layer, Global Distribution Systems (GDS).

 GDS are computerized system network enabling transactions between industry service providers (airlines, hotels, car rental and travel agencies).
 At the moment there are four major GDS used worldwide (Amadeus, Travelport (which operates the Apollo, Worldspan and Galileo systems), Sabre and Shares).
-There is also Abacus for Asian market that starts to become noticeable and some more local to specific markets.
+There is also Abacus for Asian markets that starts to become noticeable and some more local to specific markets.
 Each GDS have its own history, but you guessed it, airlines are not too fat from their creation or ownership.
 It is hard to know as they are all privately owned companies (except Amadeus that traded on Spanish exchange in April 2010).
 You can look at the history of each of them by yourself.

 GDS collect information from APTCO, SITA, OAG, IATA, Airlines, put everything together and feed the Online Travel Agencies and Travel Agents with crappy API.

 Like any other corporation, airlines have to optimize their revenue and profit.
-This lead them to change the price of their fares/buckets times to times.
+This lead them to change the price of their fares/buckets time to time.
 It’s a bit chunky but very interesting if you like to learn more about business/revenue model, you can start with this Yield Management paper and follow-up on the case of LLCs and see how they are changing how it’s done.